Asaduzzama-n/module-generator/README.md

 2. Mark required fields with "!"
 3. Use descriptive field names
 4. Follow naming conventions for file fields (image, file, media)
+5. For enum fields, use the format `fieldname:enum[VALUE1,VALUE2,VALUE3]`

 ## Common Patterns